Westwood South of

 ------------------------------------------------------------------------------------------------

-Community Care Facilities: The City Council has approved new guidelines to help regulate the placement of Community Care Facilities.
-(These are sometimes referred to as "sober living homes." )
+Community Care Facilities: Legislation to regulate Community Care Facilities (these are sometimes referred to as "sober living homes") has been stalled in full Council.

 For more information on the issue, visit the website for the LA Coalition for Neighborhoods who is leading the community effort: www.LACoalition4Neighborhoods.org